ShooterAndy/Dicecord/README.md

 ## Changelog

-See [CHANGELOG.md](https://github.com/ShooterAndy/Dicecord/blob/master/CHANGELOG.md) for information on versions.
+See [CHANGELOG.md](CHANGELOG.md) for the information on specific version changes.

 ## Built With